FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 ## Three-Data-Hall Replication

+**NOTE**: The support for this redundancy mode is new and might have issues.
+Please make sure you test this configuration in our test/QA environment.
 The [three-data-hall](https://apple.github.io/foundationdb/configuration.html#single-datacenter-modes) replication can be use to replicate data across three data halls, or availability zones.
 This requires that your fault domains are properly labeled on the Kubernetes nodes.
 Most cloud-providers will use the well-known label [topology.kubernetes.io/zone](https://kubernetes.io/docs/reference/labels-annotations-taints/#topologykubernetesiozone) for this.